diiStephen/RedBlackTree/README.md

 linked using the `engine` target of the makefile.
 I.e. `make engine` will build an executable called *test-engine* in a directory called `build/`.

-The *test-engine* program accepts commands from `stdin` as described below.
+Large test cases can be constructed to test the running times of the code.

+The *test-engine* program accepts commands from `stdin` and writes its output to `stdout`.
 The program continues to read input until the `end` commands is issued by the user.

-Commands accepted from stdin for building an RBT and performing queries.
+Commands accepted from `stdin` for building an RBT and performing queries.
-As commands are accepted from stdin, redirection can be used to create test files.
+As commands are accepted from `stdin`, redirection can be used to create test files.
 The `test-cases/` subdirectory of the `tests/` includes some examples.

-As this is for test purposes, only ints are allowed as parameters to commands.
+As this is for test purposes, only `int`s are allowed as parameters to commands.

 Accepted commands and their formats: